krzysztofsaja/tieto-web-course/readme.md

 1. For enrollment contact ...... (using Slack, of course).
 2. The schedule:
-    1. The course starts on July 1th 2018.
+    1. The course starts on February 18th 2019.
     2. Each week we will provide a final version of one lesson and a set of exercises.
     3. All future lessons are already available, but may change yet.